EmHain8/QGIS-Cartography-ICCB/docs/part2-build-map.md

 From left to right, those highlighted are:
 - Move item content
-- Add a map
+- Add map
-- Create a shape
+- Add shape

 ## 1 Create a map